Skip to content

 Run it with sensible defaults

 Using transport monthly saving of 50, food monthly saving of 40, energy monthly saving of 30, consumption monthly saving of 60, the calculation works out to 2,160.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Transport Monthly Saving, Food Monthly Saving, Energy Monthly Saving, and Consumption Monthly Saving — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 Running the sensitivity